joyjoie/Logic-Enhanced-BERT-for-QA-Tasks/README.md

 ### Training

 The training loop involves:
-- Moving the model and data to the GPU (if available).
 - Performing forward and backward passes.
 - Updating the model parameters using the AdamW optimizer.